‘American Horror Story’: Real-Life Serial Killer Storyline Featured In ‘AHS 1984’

 “You’re going to die by the hands of the Night Stalker.
 I will find you.
 Satan will show me the way.”

 In American Horror Story, Ramirez is portrayed by Zach Villa.
-This is Villa’s second appearance in the AHS franchise, having appeared briefly in AHS Hotel, which is the fifth seaosn of American Horror Story.
-In addition, Ramirez has also been previously portrayed in AHS Hotel, that time by Anthony Ruivivar, in an episode that featured several portrayals of real-life serial killers.
+This is Villa’s second appearance in the AHS franchise, having appeared briefly in AHS Hotel — the fifth season of American Horror Story.
+Additionally, Ramirez was also previously portrayed by Anthony Ruivivar in AHS Hotel, which featured several portrayals of real-life serial killers.

-As previously reported by The Inquisitr, this season of American Horror Story is set to be the goriest yet according to AHS star, Billie Lourd, who plays aerobics instructor Montana Duke in the current season.
+As previously reported by The Inquisitr, this season of American Horror Story is set to be the goriest yet, according to AHS star Billie Lourd, who plays aerobics instructor Montana Duke in the current season.

 Season 9 of American Horror Story will return to FX on Wednesday, September 25, at 10 p.m.
 ET.
 AHS has also been renewed for a 10th season.